amanchokshi/EMBERS/README.md

 A python astronomy package, [Skyfield](https://rhodesmill.org/skyfield/), is used to make sense of the TLEs.
 Every pair of lines (tle elements) in the TLE file corresponds to a particular epoch - a time at which the satellite's possition can be determined most accurately, before or after which it goes rapidly out of date.
 [Space-Track.org](https://www.space-track.org/) releases new TLEs for satellites at least once a day. `sat_ephemeris.py` determined the epochs of each pair of tle elements in a `TLE.txt` file, and used the elements which are most accurate.

 The MWA Satellite experiment is situated in remote Western Australia, at the Murchison Radio-astronomy Observatory.
 The latitude, longitude and elevation of the site are hard-coded into `sat_ephemeris.py`.
 Skyfield uses this in conjunction with the TLE files to determine the trajectories of satellite. `sat_ephemeris.py` computes the altitude and azimuth [alt/az] of the satellite at a particular time cadence.
-By default this is set to 20s, and this step is computationally expensive and can dramatically slow things down.
+By default this is set to 2 seconds, and this step is computationally expensive and can dramatically slow things down.

 ```
 python sat_ephemeris.py --help